Closing time: Climate diplomats decide wording and the world

 GLASGOW, Scotland (AP) — Thump, thump, thump.
 In the frantic last hours of U.N. climate talks in Scotland, a senior diplomat from Luxembourg came sprinting down a hallway inside the summit venue, his hair flying as he whooshed by clutching a sheaf of papers, only to vanish inside an office as abruptly as he appeared.

-The final stretch of negotiations over what nearly 200 governments will do next about fossil fuels heating the Earth to disastrous levels was like that Friday: country delegations haggling to get as much of their stand as possible, ambitious or stingy, into the final deal that will emerge at the talks close.
+The final stretch of negotiations over what nearly 200 governments will do next about fossil fuels heating the Earth to disastrous levels was like that Friday: National delegations engaged in frenetic, often mysterious activity as they haggled to get as much of their position as possible into the final agreement from the talks in Glasgow.

-U.S. diplomats mostly worked behind closed doors in the closing hours, with terse signs on the glass.
-In most other country offices – South Korea, Ivory Coast, Austria, and others – open doors showed rooms full of diplomats bent intently over their laptops, eyes fixed on their screen and fingers flying over the keyboard.
+U.S. diplomats mostly worked behind closed doors, with terse signs on the glass.
+The open doors of most other country’s offices – South Korea, Ivory Coast, Austria, and others – showed rooms full of diplomats bent intently over their laptops, eyes fixed on screens and fingers flying over keyboards.

-Chinese diplomats crowded into one of their offices — with multiple red Chinese flags draped on the walls outside — stopped, laughed and took photos when a wayward robin hopped in among them, lost in the warren of temporary tents and event center.
+Chinese diplomats crowded into one of their offices stopped working, laughed and took photos when a wayward robin hopped in among them, lost in the warren of temporary tents and the event center.

-There was muted excitement in the talks’ closing hours in India’s delegation office.
-A vase with fresh pink lilies inside the office, while delegates sat cross legged on the floor, typing furiously with furrowed brows on their laptops.
+In the office of India’s delegation, there was muted excitement.
+Delegates sat cross legged on the floor, typing furiously on their laptops.
+A vase in the office held fresh pink lilies.
 Endless cups of chai flowed in preparation for what would be a long night.

+The Indian delegation got “home-cooked meals” dinners during the conference, provided by a restaurateur who runs curry houses across Britain.
+Vegetarian curries served with Indian flatbreads called chapatti were usually on the menu.

+The conference’s cafes offer egg mayonnaise sandwiches, chicken mayonnaise sandwiches, and pork and pickle sandwiches, all on soft white bread.
+In two weeks, the words “I love this sandwich” have never been overheard.

 The past few days have been a flurry of bilateral meetings for the Indian minister, Bhupender Yadav, and his top officials.

-Some of the delegations were returning to India Saturday where there are other challenges to tackle: not least among them New Delhi’s annual surge in air pollution that leaves its inhabitants gasping.
-But the ‘core team’, including the minister and top bureaucrats, will only fly out Sunday.
+Some members of the delegation planned to return Saturday to India, where there are other challenges to tackle:, not least New Delhi’s annual surge in air pollution that leaves its inhabitants gasping.
+But the “core team,” including the minister and top bureaucrats, are set to fly out Sunday.

-The Indian delegation for the past two weeks has been getting ‘home-cooked meals’ for dinner from a British restaurateur who runs curry houses across Britain.
-Indian flatbreads called chapatti with vegetarian curries are usually on the menu.

-The fare at the conference’s cafes: egg mayonnaise sandwiches on soft white, chicken mayonnaise sandwiches on soft white, pork and pickle sandwiches, on soft white.

-In two weeks, the words “I love this sandwich” have never been overheard.

-In the final hours, there were hours after hour of negotiation over what in some ways seems the smallest of issues.
+As the conference neared its end — it was scheduled to close on Friday evening, but went into overtime — there was hour after hour of negotiation over what what from the outside could seem like the nit-pickiest of wording issues for the final agreement.
 “Urges” vs. ’requests” was one raging debate Friday.

-In fact, it was all about one of the biggest issues imaginable: how firmly nations commit to solid new steps to stave off a level of temperature rise that promises to wipe out some of the nations represented in these talks.
+In fact, the distinction held significance for one of the biggest issues imaginable: how firmly nations commit to solid new steps to stave off a level of temperature rise that promises to wipe out some of the nations represented in the talks.

-“You know in common English, ‘urge’ is stronger,” said Kelley Kizzier, a former climate negotiator for the European Union now at the talks as a climate advocate.
+“You know in common English, ‘urge’ is stronger,” said Kelley Kizzier, a former climate negotiator for the European Union who attended the Glasgow talks as a climate advocate.
+In diplomatic language, however, “request” implies a legal requirement, and therefore carries more weight, she said.

-But at the talks she learned that request is like a legal requirement, making it stronger.

-At the Glasgow talks, how the “urge”-“request” cage match turns out in negotiations will determine whether countries have to ramp up their climate efforts again next year, or let them ride.
+How the linguistic cage match ends will determine whether countries have to ramp up their climate efforts again next year or can ride on this year’s pledges for a while longer.

-Another rule of the climate talks: “The bigger the room, the less important thing is that it’s going to happen,” Kizzier says.
+More inside knowledge from the climate talks: “The bigger the room, the less important the thing is that’s going to happen,” Kizzier said.
 “The nitty-gritty negotiations happen” in tiny groups.

 ——